-According to the prior Measures for the Administration of Internal Informative Publications, entities engaging in printing internal informative publications are defined as publications used for internal information communication and work guidance purpose and are not for sale.
+According to the prior Measures for the Administration of Internal Informative Publications, entities engaging in printing internal informative publications may obtain an internal informative publications printing permit instead of the permit of publishing.
+Such internal informative publications are defined as publications used for internal information communication and work guidance purpose and are not for sale.
 In April 2015, the current Measures for the Administration of Internal Informative Publications took effect and abolished the prior measures.
-Under the new regulation, the internal informative publications of textbooks and teaching materials for primary and secondary school students.
+Under the new regulation, the internal informative publications printing permit is not available for printing and publishing of textbooks and teaching materials for primary and secondary school students.
 In addition, the new regulation prohibits entities which have obtained the internal permit from offering the internal informative publications to its client or to the public.
 Our Consolidated Affiliated Entities engage in printing and providing teaching handouts and other materials to our students.
 These Consolidated Affiliated Entities used to obtain the internal informative publications printing permit before the new regulation took effect.
 Under the new regulation, it is uncertain whether printing and providing teaching handouts and other materials to our students would be deemed publishing activities.
 If the General Administration of Press and Publication or its local branches or other competent authorities deem such activities as publishing, we may become subject to significant penalties, fines, legal sanctions or an order suspending our printing and providing of teaching handouts and other materials to our students.

 The General Administration of Press and Publication issued new Administrative Regulations on Publications Market, effective June 1, 2016 abolished the old regulation.
 Under the new regulation, any organization or individual engaged in wholesale or retail distribution of publications shall obtain a Permit for Operating Publications Business.
 Distribution of publications in China is regulated on different administrative levels.
 An entity engaged in wholesaling of publications shall obtain such permit from the provincial office of the General Administration of Press and Publication.
 An entity engaged in retail distribution of publications shall obtain such permit from the local office of the Administration of Press and Publication.
 According to the new regulation, foreign-invested enterprises are allowed to engage in the business of distribution of publications.
 Foreign investors who intends to establish an enterprise engaging in the business of distribution of publications and foreign-invested enterprise which intends to engage in the business of distribution of publications shall firstly obtain the approval from local office of the MOFCOM.
 If and upon approval, the MOFCOM will issue the Approval Certificate for Foreign-Invested Enterprises, on which the business scope of distribution of publications is specified along with the word "subject to the permission in this industry."
-Afterwards, the foreign-invested enterprise shall file with its business scope of distribution of Publications before engaging in the business of distribution of publications Business from relevant offices of the General Administration of publications before engaging in the business of distribution of publications.
+Afterwards, the foreign-invested enterprise shall file with its business scope of distribution of publications local office of the SAIC and shall obtain the Permit for Operating Publications Business from relevant offices of the General Administration of Press and Publication before engaging in the business of distribution of publications.